Texas baby born without much of his skin finally goes home

+Ja’bari was born weighing 3 pounds with fused eyelids and large areas of skin missing from his arms, legs and torso, the Houston Chronicle reported.
+His fingers and toes fused together, and his arms became attached to his torso over time.

-His mother, Priscilla Maldonado, says the cause is still unknown.
+His mother, Priscilla Maldonado, said the cause is still unknown.
 As of now, doctors plan to leave Ja’bari’s eyes alone.

+“It’s kind of scary,” Maldonado said this week about her son coming home.

+Before his discharge, Ja’bari’s parents spent several days with him at the hospital, practicing taking care of him without a nurse’s assistance.

 The surgery allowed lab-grown sheets of Ja’bari’s skin to be transplanted onto the uncovered parts of his body.
 A Boston-area company that produces skin grafts for severely burned patients developed the skin from his biopsied cells.

-Maldonado says the procedure was remarkably successful.
+Maldonado said the procedure was remarkably successful.
 Ja’bari gained weight and color in his skin.

+In September, after his breathing tube was removed, his family members were able to hold him without the burden of any medical equipment or protective hospital gowns.
+And they heard him cry for the first time.

+The baby, who was born on New Year’s Day, was initially treated at Methodist Hospital in San Antonio before being transferred to Texas Children’s.

 Information from: Houston Chronicle, http://www.houstonchronicle.com